open-horizon/examples/edge/services/hello-operator/PatternRegister.md

   kubectl get pods -n openhorizon-agent
   ```

-- If everything deployed correctly you will see the operator pod in addition to the `example-ibmserviceoperator` pod running similar to following output:
+- If everything deployed correctly you you should see output similar to the following:

   ```
    NAME                                   READY   STATUS    RESTARTS   AGE